 How to Delete Conditional Formatting Rule?

 If you no longer required a specific conditional formatting rule function, you can easily delete the rule and everything works as normal.
 In the Conditional Formatting window, select the rule you want to delete and click the Delete button. [refer:image]

-Conditional Formatting in Microsoft Outlook is another great feature similar to “Rule”, which deliver more than expected to their user.
-I always recommend to try this feature and enjoy the full strength of Microsoft Office Outlook 365.
+Conditional Formatting in Microsoft Outlook is another great feature similar to “Rule”, which delivers more than expected to their user.
+I always recommend trying this feature and enjoy the full strength of Microsoft Office Outlook 365.

-There are tons of conditional formatting rules in outlook which really works for you.
+There are tons of conditional formatting rules in outlook which really work for you.